puppetlabs/puppet-docs/source/pe/3.7/razor_using.markdown

 		razor create-repo --name centos-6.4 --iso-url file:///vagrant/installers/CentOS-6.4-x86_64-bin-DVD1.iso`
 	This command creates a repo for an ISO image for CentOS 6.4.
 It takes a few minutes for the ISO import to complete.

-## Create a broker
+## 4. Create a broker

 The broker hands an installed node off to the PE master.
 PE comes with a few brokers.
 The settings for configuration depend on the broker type, and are declared in the broker type's configuration.yaml.

-1. Run `razor create-broker --name <Puppet master name> --broker-type <broker type> --configuration '{"<configuration info>"}'`.
+* Run `razor create-broker --name <Puppet master name> --broker-type <broker type> --configuration '{"<configuration info>"}'`.

 	For example:
 `razor create-broker --name pe --broker-type puppet-pe --configuration '{"server": "puppet-master"}'`

 	This example uses the `puppet-pe` broker type.

-## Create a Policy
+## 5. Create a Policy and Provision Your Node

-The policy is what ties all the Razor objects together and provisions a node that matches the policy.
+The policy is what ties all the Razor objects together and provisions a node when it matches the policy.
 In this exercise, your policy contains a task called `centos` that comes with Razor.

 1. Create a JSON file for you policy to make it more manageable.
 The following example creates a policy called `centos6`.
 It uses the repo that you just set up, and the `pe` broker that you created previously.
 It uses a stock Razor task `centos`.
 The `enabled` field is set to true, because you want to use this policy.
 The `max_count` limits the number of nodes that can match with the policy, and `tags` identifies any tags associated with the policy.